DizGosp/Bank-Access/README.md

-# Moji-seminarski
-Moji seminarski radovi
+# Database crated in Access